Posted on Leave a comment

 5. Magnetometer Interference

 The magnetometer (used for heading) is easily disturbed by nearby electronics, speakers, metal structure, and even your iPad.
 Magnetic declination must be set correctly.
-And even with perfect calibration, heading drift of 5-10 degrees over time is common.
+With good calibration practices, you’ll get a solid heading reference that’s useful for orientation and synthetic vision.

 Calibration: The Make-or-Break Step